francesco12801/interactive/README.md

 # interactive
-The main idea is to represent two particles that are able to communicate in entaglement status.
+The main idea is to represent a quantum universe, showing all the particles subjected to gravity force of red dwarf.